MicrosoftDocs/powerbi-docs/powerbi-docs/developer/migrate-from-powerbi-embedded.md

 You should register the application using the application **master** account.

-## Create App workspaces (Required)
+## Create workspaces (Required)

-You can take advantage of App workspaces to provide better isolation if your application is servicing multiple customers.
+You can take advantage of workspaces to provide better isolation if your application is servicing multiple customers.
 Dashboards and reports would be isolated between your customers.
-You could then use a Power BI account per App workspace to further isolate application experiences between your customers.
+You could then use a Power BI account per workspace to further isolate application experiences between your customers.

 > [!IMPORTANT]
 > You cannot use a personal workspace to take advantage of embedding to non-Power BI users.

-You will need a user that has a Pro license in order to create an app workspace within Power BI.
-The Power BI user that creates the App workspace will be an admin of that workspace by default.
+You will need a user that has a Pro license in order to create an workspace within Power BI.
+The Power BI user that creates the workspace will be an admin of that workspace by default.

 > [!NOTE]
 > The application *master* account needs to be an admin of the workspace.